jfinkels/turingmachine/README.md

                            transitions)

     assert parity('_010101_')
+    parity.reset()
     assert not parity('_010100_')

 Inputs to the Turing machine must have underscore (`_`) symbols as the first and last characters, so that the Turing machine can easily recognize the beginning and end of its input.

+You must call the `reset()` method if you wish to run the Turing machine more than once.

 ## Copyright ##